bentonwong/bentonwong.github.io/_posts/2017-03-27-3_ruby_refactoring_tricks_for_if-else_statements.markdown

 	# => false

-Writing this method longhand results in minimum 5 lines of code.
+Writing this method longhand results in, at a minimum, 5 lines of code.
 Let’s attempt to reduce it, and perhaps eliminate the use of “if” and “else” altogether.

 **1. Use a ternary operator**